CebolaLab/RNA-seq/README.md

 STAR --runThreadN 4 --runMode genomeGenerate --genomeDir $GENOMEDIR --genomeFastaFiles $GENOMEDIR/GCA_000001405.15_GRCh38_no_alt_analysis_set.fna --sjdbGTFfile ENCFF159KBI.gtf --sjdbOverhang readlength -1
 ```

 STAR can then be run to align the fastq data files to the genome.
 If the fastq files are in the compressed `.gz` format, the `--readFilesCommand zcat` argument is added.
+The output file should *not* be sorted, since the quantification step using Salmon required unsorted files.

 ```
-STAR --runThreadN 4 --genomeDir $GENOMEREF --readFilesIn <sample>_R1.fastq.gz <sample>_R2.fastq.gz --outFileNamePrefix <sample> --readFilesCommand zcat --outSAMtype BAM SortedByCoordinate
+STAR --runThreadN 4 --genomeDir $GENOMEREF --readFilesIn <sample>_R1.fastq.gz <sample>_R2.fastq.gz --outFileNamePrefix <sample> --readFilesCommand zcat --outSAMtype BAM Unsorted
 ```

 #### Merge files [optional]